-Recently, Sharp for Men‘s fashion editor, Luke Langsdale, contacted UK-photographer Ross Woodhall about wo very unique and fairly simple shoots, that eventually turned into a single breathtaking project.
+Recently, Sharp for Men‘s fashion editor, Luke Langsdale, contacted U.K.-based commercial action and lifestyle photographer Ross Woodhall about two very unique and fairly simple shoots, that eventually turned into a single breathtaking project.
 One was an outdoor assignment, highlighting gear and outdoor clothing while the other was an indoor shoot for evening wear.
 Then there was a change of plans, and the two shoots melded into one unbelievable shoot on top of a glacier.

-Once the Sharp team was excited about Saas Fee, Ross put them in touch with the Swiss Tourist Board who were “brilliant and took care of almost everything.”
-Once casting was completed in London, they all flew to the land of fine chocolate and finer watches for a black tie adventure.
+Once the Sharp team was excited about Saas Fee, Ross put them in touch with the Swiss Tourist Board who was “brilliant and took care of almost everything.”
+Once casting was completed in London, they all flew to the land of fine chocolate and finer watches for a black-tie adventure.
 Of their days on the glacier, Ross says,

 Shooting in the mountains is great, I’ve been doing it for 20 years.
 But you have to be aware of your surroundings, especially in Saas Fee as there are crevasses literally everywhere up there.
 And our days there were very hectic.
 Day one was a 6:30am start, on the glacier until 8:00pm.

 Day two was a later start at 7:30 am, then the equipment and clothing had to be transported up another gondola, dressing room and equipment set up—which on both days where in lift station rooms organized by the tourist board—and then plenty of hiking.